KeithCrofton/merge-conflicts/README.md

 Hey diddle diddle
-The cat and the fiddle
+The llama and the fiddle
-The cow jumped over the moon
+The elk jumped over the moon
-The little dog laughed
+The little hippo laughed
 To see such a sport
 And the plate ran away with the spoon